kevintruong/til/Scheduling,-Part-1:-Scheduling-Processes.md

 * Shortest Job First (SJF)

 The next process to be scheduled will be the process with the shortest total CPU time required.
 One disadvantage of this scheduler is that it needs to be clairvoyant.
+Note the SJF is not shortest _remaining_ time; processes are ordered by their total CPU needs not the remaining CPU need.

+SJF appears in both preemptive and non-preemptive versions.
+Preemptive SJF has the shortest total weight time when summed over all processes that have a known arrival time and execution time.

 * First Come First Served (FCFS)

-Processes are scheduled in the order of arrival i.e. the ready queue is a simple FIFO (first in first out) queue.
+Processes are scheduled in the order of arrival.
+One advantage of FCFS is that scheduling algorithm is simple: the ready queue is a just a FIFO (first in first out) queue.
+FCFS suffers from the Convoy effect (see below).

 * Priority

 Processes are scheduled in the order of priority value.
 For example a navigation process might be more important to execute than a logging process.

-* Round Robin (RR).
+* Round Robin (RR)

 Processes are scheduled in order of their arrival in the ready queue.
 However after a small time step a running process will be forcibly removed from the running state and placed back on the ready queue.
 This ensures that a long-running process can not starve all other processes from running.
 The maximum amount of time that a process can execute before being returned to the ready queue is called the time quanta.
 In the limit of large time quanta (where the time quanta is longer than the running time of all processes) round robin will be equivalent to FCFS.

+# What is preemption?

+Without preemption processes will run until they are unable to utilize the CPU any further.
+For example the following conditions would remove a process from the CPU and the CPU would be available to be scheduled for other processes: The process terminates due to a signal, is blocked waiting for concurrency primitive, or exits normally.
+Thus once a process is scheduled it will continue even if another process with a high priority (e.g. shorter job) appears on the ready queue.

+With preemption, the existing processes may be removed immediately if a more preferable process is added to the ready queue.
+For example, suppose at t=0 with a Shortest Job First scheduler there are two processes (P1 P2) with 10 and 20 ms execution times.
+P1 is scheduled.
+P1 immediately creates a new process P3, with execution time of 5 ms, which is added to the ready queue.
+Without preemption, P3 will run 10ms later (after P1 has completed).
+With preemption, P1 will be immediately evicted from the CPU and instead placed back in the ready queue, and P3 will be executed instead by the CPU.

 # Which schedulers suffer from starvation?
 Any scheduler that uses a form of prioritization can result in starvation because earlier processes may never be scheduled to run (assigned a CPU).
 For example with SJF, longer jobs may never be scheduled if the system continues to have many short jobs to schedule.